 My wife and I are committed to supporting veterans in our community.
 We want to ensure that all veterans and their families are treated with respect and valued for their contributions to freedom and service to our country.

-I use my success to be help create awareness of veteran needs and leverage my network of peers and business leaders to support veteran causes.
-I am also proud of my work at University of Phoenix.
-I have the privilege to witness how education lifts people up and has a lasting legacy in their families and communities.
+I use my success to help create awareness of veteran needs and leverage my network of peers and business leaders to support veteran causes.
+I am also proud of my work at the University of Phoenix.
+I have the privilege to witness how education lifts people and has a lasting legacy in their families and communities.

 You are a person of great influence.
 If you could inspire a movement that would bring the most amount of good to the most amount of people, what would that be?
 You never know what your idea can trigger.

 If I could inspire a movement, it would encourage the importance of service to the country.
 I believe that all citizens should serve their country.
 This does not mean military service.
 It means doing your part, no matter how old or young, in service of others.
 I believe a national effort of volunteerism at the community level can impact everyone.
 I believe it will build collaboration and cooperation, regardless of our differences, political affiliation, or economic status.

 Can you please give us your favorite “Life Lesson Quote?”
 Can you share how that was relevant to you in your life?